Category: W

 🌎 Coordinates

-As of the 2010 census, Waterboro had a population of approximately 7,693 residents.
-The town is predominantly Caucasian, with a small percentage of the population being of Hispanic, African American, Asian, and other ethnic backgrounds.
-The median age in Waterboro is around 38 years, and the town has a nearly equal distribution of males and females.
+As of the 2010 census, Williamstown had a population of 3,389 residents.
+The demographic makeup of the town is predominantly White, with smaller percentages of African American, Native American, Asian, and other races.
+The median age in the town is around 43 years, and the gender distribution is fairly balanced.

 🏞️ Nature & Environment